Spina02/arduino-oscilloscope/README.md

 ## Compilation

-The following command works boyh in main directory (`arduino_oscilloscope`) to compile both Arduino and Linux, and in the single directories (`Linux` or `Arduino`) to compile the single part of the project.
+The following command works both in main directory (`arduino_oscilloscope`) to compile both Arduino and Linux, and in the single directories (`Linux` or `Arduino`) to compile the single part of the project.

-- only compiling
+- Compilation only

     ```sh
     make build
     ```
-- only clean
+- Clean only

     ```sh
     make clean
     ```

-- clean + build + run
+- Clean + Build + Run

     ```sh
     make
     ```

-## Runing the code
+## Running the code

-- run with default values:
+- Run with default attributes:

     ```sh
     make run
     ```

-- run with certain values:
+    or just:

     ```sh
-    make run <device> <baudrate> [blocking]
+    make // clean + build + run
     ```

-    default vaules are
+    Default attributes are:
     - device:   /dev/ttyUSB0
     - baudrate: 9600
     - blocking: true

+- Run with specific attributes:

+    ```sh
+    make run <device> <baudrate> [blocking]
+    ```